certtools/intelmq/docs/architecture-3.0.md

   * we want to be highly maintainable on an individual (bot- or functionality) level
   * we want to be highly testable in a _standardized_ way.
 Calling a test function for a bot shall be identical.
 Tests consist of a) unit tests of the microservice but also b) of integration tests of the micro service with its environment.
 The self-test shall be run on the current config of the bot/container.
   * a micrsoservice allows for self-inspection: within the context of IntelMQ's bots this means that a bot knows which input it needs to be able to work properly (i.e. which DHO fields are filled out) and which fields it produces.
 This allows for integration tests.
   * bots must be independently deployable and a deployment must be *self-contained*.
 No fiddling should be needed.
-It should be as easy as docker-compose ...
+It should be as easy as docker-compose ... if a microservice needs to install or fetch external resources (example a DB) before it is ready, it shall do that in the init() function and only then report that it is finished.
   * each micro service MUST focus on one and only one task and excel at doing it
   * each micro service MUST be maintained by a small team.
 One developer is not enough.
 There shall be a clear point of contact relationship for each micro service, hence...
 Think metadata on a bot/container.
   * a micro service is registered at a registry of IntelMQ 3.0 micro services (which must contain the latest version number, contact info for the developer team, etc)